“A painful and hilarious send-up of grandiose doctors and their barbaric medical miracles. . . . A postmodern Jane Austen romp.” – The Boston Globe

 In a novel that brilliantly conjures up the resilience of the human spirit, Alice Adams draws a clear-eyed portrait of a woman who must overcome her resistance to the help offered by others.

 Molly Brenner suffers from guilt and headaches.
 The guilt arrives with the insurance money she receives after the accidental death of her second husband (she was on the verge of separating).
 And the headaches she at first thinks are just a neurotic manifestation, but when she is diagnosed with a malignancy, she finds herself once again depending on a man, this time from a profession she loathes, the medical profession.

-Alice Adams was born in Virginia and graduated from Radcliffe College.
-She was the recipient of an Award in Literature from the American Academy and Institute of Arts and Letters, and received grants from the National Endowment for the Arts… More about Alice Adams
+Alice Adams was a novelist and short story writer.
+Born in Virginia, she graduated from Radcliffe College.
+She was the recipient of an Academy and Institute Award in Literature from the American Academy and Institute of Arts and Letters, and… More about Alice Adams

 Ebook | $11.99

 Published by Vintage Jun 08, 2011| 288 Pages| ISBN 9780307798237